research-ag/icrcX/icrc-84.md

 ## Tokens

 The same service can accept deposits in one or more different ICRC-1 tokens.
-A token is uniquely identified by the canister id (principal) of the token's ledger canister.
+A token is uniquely identified by the principal of its ICRC-1 ledger.

 ```candid "Type definitions" +=
 type Token = principal;